Vocal Fundamentals Week 1: Mindset

 I. BELIEVE.
 IN.
 YOU.
 BIG.
 TIME!!!

 You can do this.
-If God has gifted you and God has given you an assignment to use your voice for His glory - whether that looks like being a Worship Leader, being a Teacher, being a bgv on a worship team, Pastor, etc - then in His strength you can do this!
+If God has gifted you and God has given you an assignment to use your voice and leadership for His glory - whether that looks like being a Worship Leader, being a Teacher, being a background singer on a worship team, Pastor, etc - then in His strength you can do this!

-Also remember that it's NORMAL to have thoughts like, "I'll never be good enough", "This is going to take forever", "I can't stand the sound of my voice today", or "I don't want to warmup/practice/drink enough water today".
+Also remember that it's NORMAL to get nervous sometimes or have thoughts like, "I'll never be good enough", "This is going to take forever", "I can't stand the sound of my voice today", or "I don't want to warmup/practice/drink enough water today".

-When those days or moments hit, here's what I want you to do:
+Ok, so when those tough days or moments hit, here's what I want you to do:

-This is a type of "BOX BREATHING".
+This is a type of deep breathing and nervous system regulation exercise called "BOX BREATHING".
 This technique does wonders to calm your nervous system and any anxious or negative thoughts.
 It brings calm to your mind and body, and helps you to feel more relaxed.

-The Navy Seals use this breathing technique.
+The Navy Seals use the box breathing technique.
 Therapists teach it to their clients.
 I personally use it to bring negative and anxious thoughts under control or to regulate any nerves before a worship service, speaking event, or performance.

-After you've done this breathing exercise, I want you to have a phrase, scripture, or quote that you can think to yourself or say out loud that will help your mindset get back on track.
+After you've done this exercise, I want you to choose a scripture to think to yourself or say out loud that will help your mindset get back on track.
 Here are some that I use:

 Your assignment this week: work on your mindset.